bajicluka01/CollectiveBehaviour-GroupA/README.md

 # CollectiveBehaviour-GroupA
-Repository for a group project for the course Collective Behaviour
+Repository for a group project for the course Collective Behaviour @ FRI Ljubljana